Vedant-Kadam-Noobie/agrovideo.github.io/README.md

-Video calling website
-a prototype,
-made using HTML, CSS and Javacscript.
+Video calling website, which is a prototype made using HTML, CSS and Javacscript.